Cydnini

 Habitat

-Soil-dwelling; found in terrestrial where they burrow in soil, often in association with roots.
+Soil-dwelling; found in terrestrial where they burrow in soil, often in association with plant roots.
 Some occur in sandy or loose soils that facilitate digging.

 Distribution